It was November 29, 1928 — Thanksgiving Day — and Oscar Glatfelter was working.

-The last time anyone could remember seeing Nelson Rehmeyer alive was on Tuesday, November 27th, when he’d visited a cousin to borrow some buckwheat.
-The state of the farm suggested that he’d probably that night — chores had clearly been neglected for a day or two, but no longer than that.
+The last time anyone could remember seeing Nelson Rehmeyer alive was on Tuesday, November 27, when he’d visited a cousin to borrow some buckwheat.
+The state of the farm suggested that he’d probably died that night — the chores had clearly been neglected for a day or two, but no longer than that.

 At least the widow, Alice Rehmeyer, was able to provide a solid lead.
 On Monday night she’d been visited by two young men in the middle of the night.
 They wanted to know where Nelson was, but she’d had no idea.
 She suggested that if Nelson wasn’t out plowing the fields, maybe he was down at the Glatfelter farm plowing Emma Glatfelter.
 Then the visitors left.

 Alice did’t think to ask for their names — she’d washed her hands of Nelson and powwow long ago, and had no desire to get sucked back into that mess.
 But she recognized one of the men as someone who used to live nearby, years ago.
 She gave the police a physical description: thin and gangly, with a long hooked nose and a prominent Adam’s apple.
 All she could say about the other fellow was that he was short.